‘This was Canada at its best’: Remembering the fallen 100 years after Vimy

 When James Barrett died, Ms. Clarke-Blaise found herself drawn to his house, which she entered for the first time – only to find that it was a virtual shrine to Vimy Ridge.

-She then began searching the Barretts who might have served here, eventually found Anthony and then a family photo that had not only the soldier Barrett but young James Barrett, the hermit who had let her into his life.
+She then began searching the Barretts who might have served here, eventually found Anthony and then a family photo that included not only the soldier Barrett but young James Barrett, the hermit who had let her into his life.

 She came here for him, just to hear the father’s name read out among the 3,598 Canadians who fell at Vimy.